ezpaarse-project/ezpaarse/doc/configuration/config.md

 ```

 ### EZPAARSE_TMP_CYCLE ###
+Determines how long ezPAARSE results remain accessible for downloading.
 The default value is set to `60min`

 ### EZPAARSE_TMP_LIFETIME ###
+Sets the maximal duration for the storage of result files.
 The default value is set to `1day`

 ### EZPAARSE_IGNORED_DOMAINS ###